bradchristie/taminations-flutter/assets/b1/star.md

 ### Styling

-Palm star (see Styling section).
+Palm star (see “Additional Detail: Styling: Arms and hands”).
 Men's outside arms in natural dance position, women's outside hands work skirt.

-Some areas dance any stars containing men with a Pack-saddle Star (see Styling section).
+Some areas dance any stars containing men with a Pack-saddle Star (see “Additional Detail: Styling: Arms and hands”).

 ### Comments